toothbrush/dotfs/README.md

 Installation
 ------------
-First install some dependencies:
+First install some dependencies (example is for Debian-like systems):

 ```
 sudo apt-get install libfuse-dev fuse-utils
 ```

-Install DotFS, or run from the local directory using `make`.
+Install DotFS, or run from the local directory using `make` and then `./dotfs`.

 ```
 cabal configure